 Will is the principal Chiropractor at Launceston Chiropractic.
 After beginning his tertiary education studying a Science Degree at the University of Melbourne Will transferred to complete qualifications in Myotherapy (a type of physical therapy focused on the muscular system) and work in private practice in multi-disciplinary Chiropractic clinics before deciding to pursue the five year Chiropractic program at RMIT University.
 He graduated from the Chiropractic Masters program in 2009 with distinction and was fortunate to be given associate work at the two clinics in Melbourne where he had been working as a Myotherapist.
 In 2013 Will and his wife Mel, with their two young children Flynn and Gwen, decided to move to Launceston as they believed it would be the perfect place to raise a family.
 After five years working at a local clinic, Will had the opportunity to takeover Searle Chiropractic from Paul Searle who, after almost 40 years of practise, was keen to have someone continue his care for the Launceston community.

 Will provides evidence-informed chiropractic care for all ages, and particularly enjoys working with practitioners of other disciplines to find the right approach for each individual patient.
 Given his background in Myotherapy he also incorporates dry needling and soft tissue therapy and takes his time with patients in order to help educate them about their specific condition in order to help get better long term results.
 Will regularly pursues further studies and is particularly interested in the treatment of neck pain, headaches and migraine.

-When not practicing, Will’s other passions are spending time with his family, bushwalking, exploring the pristine wilderness of Tasmania and generally keeping physically active as well as keeping up to date with research and science in general.
+When not practicing, Will’s other passions are spending time with his family, running, bushwalking and generally keeping physically active as well as keeping up to date with research and science in general.